Skip to main content

 Platform-Agnostic Implementation: Magento 2, Laravel, Symfony

-Although this implementation lives in a legacy commerce platform, the underlying pattern is not tied to any single vendor.
+Although this implementation lives in Magento 1, the underlying pattern is not tied to Magento at all.
 This is really a PHP shipping protection integration pattern.

-In a modern commerce stack, the same design would naturally become an observer, plugin, or domain service triggered after order placement or address persistence.
+In Magento 2, the same design would naturally become an observer, plugin, or domain service triggered after order placement or address persistence.
 The API client would move behind a service contract.
-Queueing could use built-in async infrastructure or RabbitMQ.
+Queueing would use Magento’s built-in async infrastructure or RabbitMQ.
 The result could be stored in a custom table and exposed through extension attributes or a dedicated admin UI component.
 The architecture stays the same even though the framework changes.

 In Laravel, the equivalent would look like a domain event fired after order creation, a queued job that scores the address, a Guzzle-based client, an Eloquent model for persistence, and an admin surface in Filament, Nova, or a custom back office.
 That makes this pattern directly relevant to any team building a Laravel external API order flow.